Emotions in the Christian Tradition

 Consider … the ‘religious sentiment’ which we see referred to in so many books, as if it were a single sort of mental entity.
 In the psychologies and in the philosophies of religion, we find the authors attempting to specify just what entity it is.
 One man allies it to the feeling of dependence; one makes it a derivative from fear; others connect it with the sexual life; others still identify it with the feeling of the infinite; and so on.
 Such different ways of conceiving it ought of themselves to arouse doubt as to whether it possibly can be one specific thing; and the moment we are willing to treat the term ‘religious sentiment’ as a collective name for the many sentiments which religious objects may arouse in alternation, we see that it probably contains nothing whatever of a psychologically specific nature.
 There is religious fear, religious love, religious joy, and so forth.
 But religious love is only man’s natural emotion of love directed to a religious object; religious fear is only the ordinary fear of commerce, so to speak, the common quaking of the human breast, in so far as the notion of divine retribution may arouse it; religious awe is the same organic thrill which we feel in a forest at twilight, or in a mountain gorge; only this time it comes over us at the thought of our supernatural relations; and similarly of all the various sentiments which may be called into play in the lives of religious persons.
 As concrete states of mind, made up of a feeling plus a specific sort of object, religious emotions of course are psychic entities distinguishable from other concrete emotions; but there is no ground of assuming a simply abstract ‘religious emotion’ to exist as a distinct elementary mental affection by itself, present in every religious experience without exception (The Varieties of Religious Experience, Lecture II, p.
 46).

-We may begin with the emotion that is perhaps closest to Schleiermacher's feeling of absolute dependence, that of gratitude.
-The central sentence from the General Thanksgiving in the Book of Common Prayer is as follows:
+We may begin with the emotion that is perhaps closest to Schleiermacher’s feeling of absolute dependence, that of gratitude.
+The grateful person willingly, even gladly, acknowledges his indebtedness to — dependency on — a benefactor.
+The central sentence from the General Thanksgiving in the Book of Common Prayer is,

 We bless thee for our creation, preservation, and all the blessings of this life; but above all, for thine inestimable love in the redemption of the world by our Lord Jesus Christ; for the means of grace, and for the hope of glory (p.
 19).

-The attributes of God that especially come into play in the emotion of gratitude are his creation and providence for our present life and his work of redeeming us from sin in the life, death, and resurrection of Jesus Christ.
-It is true that in this standard Christian gratitude the believer does not feel “absolutely dependent” in Schleiermacher's peculiar sense of that phrase; as we have seen, the feeling of absolute dependence does not allow for God to have any positive attributes.
+The attributes of God that especially come into play in the emotion of gratitude are God’s creation and providence for our present life and God’s work of redeeming us from sin in the life, death, and resurrection of Jesus Christ.
+It is true that in this standard Christian gratitude the believer does not feel “absolutely dependent” in Schleiermacher’s peculiar sense of that phrase; as we have seen, the feeling of absolute dependence does not allow for God to have any positive attributes.
 But the believer certainly does feel very dependent on God in the ordinary sense of ‘dependent.’
-In so feeling, the believer attributes causality to God as the creator, preserver, and redeemer of the believer's life; and this concept of causality is not “borrowed from natural science,” as Otto suggests, but antedates natural science by several millennia.
+She construes her own existence as having not been, had God not willed and worked it.
+In so feeling, the believer attributes causality to God as the creator, preserver, and redeemer of the believer’s life; and this concept of causality is not “borrowed from natural science,” as Otto suggests, but antedates natural science by several millennia.
 It is a concept of causation that is embedded in the Jewish-Christian tradition.
 (Notice that gratitude, as a construal of what God has done for us, also has the Schleiermacherian property of self-consciousness.)
+The thought of these attributes of God and of God’s relation to the grateful party seems to be more than a Jamesian trigger or stimulus of some physiological perturbation in the body of the believer.
+It seems better to think of it as a consideration that “speaks” to the believer’s concerns about the good things in her life and about the attitude of God toward the believer that those blessings express.
+No mention is made of physiological perturbation, nor does the “feeling” of such figure prominently in the typical believer’s experience.
+The thought seems to be internal to the emotional experience in a way that thought cannot be internal to a physiological sensation.

 Almighty God, Father of our Lord Jesus Christ, Maker of all things, Judge of all men; we acknowledge and bewail our manifold sins and wickedness, which we, from time to time, most grievously have committed, by thought, word, and deed, against thy Divine Majesty, provoking most justly thy wrath and indignation against us.
 We do earnestly repent, and are heartily sorry for these our misdoings; the remembrance of them is grievous unto us; the burden of them is intolerable.
 Have mercy upon us, have mercy upon us, most merciful Father; For thy Son our Lord Jesus Christ’s sake, forgive us all that is past… (p.
 73).